-A former British tennis champion Annabel retired from professional tennis at the age of twenty-one.
+A former British tennis champion, Annabel retired from professional tennis at the age of twenty-one.
 Her charm and entertaining playing style had made her a great favourite with the crowds, both live at tennis events and on television and these attributes transferred naturally to the world of media.

-Fitter, healthier and more confident than ever, both and on and off screen, Annabel is fast becoming a new favourite with kids and parents alike proving herself serious competition for anyone that would like to take the challenge.
+Fitter, healthier and more confident than ever, both and on and off screen, Annabel became a new favourite with kids and parents alike proving herself serious competition for anyone that would like to take the challenge.
 She came just 2 points off winning BBC1's Superstars where she led the woman's team throughout the whole series.

-Naturally every year sees Annabel continue to play an integral role in the coverage of Wimbledon for the BBC, Radio 5 Live, LBC and GMTV as she keeps her involvement in the game at the highest level both on and off screen.
+Naturally, every year sees Annabel continue to play an integral role in the coverage of Wimbledon for the BBC, Radio 5 Live, LBC and GMTV as she keeps her involvement in the game at the highest level both on and off screen.
 She is also a key member of British Eurosport's coverage of the French and US Opens and Sky's coverage of the Australian Open.